 Indian Springs is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-In terms of college education, Indian Springs is nearly on par with the US average for all cities of 21.84%: 17.42% of adults 25 and older in Indian Springs have a bachelor's degree or advanced degree.
+The education level of Indian Springs citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+17.42% of adults 25 and older in Indian Springs have a college degree.

 The per capita income in Indian Springs in 2022 was $27,358, which is low income relative to Nevada, and lower middle income relative to the rest of the US.
 This equates to an annual income of $109,432 for a family of four.
 However, Indian Springs contains both very wealthy and poor people as well.